sujith-eag/personal-site/content/docs/os/os_mca/os_u1_qa.md

 - Operating system runs in this mode and has full access to all system resources, including hardware and all instructions.
 - Can execute privileged operations like memory management, device control, and process scheduling.

-____

-A Mode bit is a special hardware-supported bit used to distinguishes the current mode of execution:
-- 0 → Kernel Mode
-- 1 → User Mode

 The system switches between user mode and kernel mode during System Call, Interrupt or Exceptions (Trap).
 Each of these transitions causes the CPU to switch to kernel mode, handle the request, and then return to user mode after completing the task.

----
+____

 A **timer** is a hardware, it prevents a process from monopolizing the CPU indefinitely.
 When the timer expires, it generates an interrupt, allowing the OS to regain control and possibly switch to another process.
 This is crucial for preemptive multitasking and system responsiveness.

 ---